luiscarlosgph/how-to/docker/README.md

     Click `Accept the Risk and Continue`, you will never see this message again.

-    Now Portainer will prompt you for your username and password, once you set it up, enjoy the graphical Docker!
+    Now Portainer will prompt you for your username and password, once you set it up, click the `Home` button on the left-hand side menu and enjoy!

     * Off-topic: you do not need to use the same password everywhere, you can use a program like [KeePassX](https://www.keepassx.org) to store all your passwords.